 The project will be delivered over four years (2019-2022) in the Peel-Harvey, Leschenault, Geographe, Hardy Inlet, Wilson Inlet and Oyster Harbour catchments in partnership with catchment groups and industry partners.

-The project is jointly funded through the State Government's Regional Estuaries Initiative and the Australian Governments' National Landcare Program with more than $5.5 million funding to improve the health of waterways and estuaries and help increase farm productivity and profitability.
+The project is jointly funded through the State Government's Healthy Estuaries WA and the Australian Governments' National Landcare Program with more than $5.5 million funding to improve the health of waterways and estuaries and help increase farm productivity and profitability.